neondatabase/website/content/docs/reference/neon-cli.md

 - <a id="context-file"></a>`--context-file`

-  Sets a background context for your CLI sessions, letting you perform project or branch-specific actions without having to specify the project or branch id in every command.
+  Sets a background context for your CLI sessions, letting you perform organization, project, or branch-specific actions without having to specify the relevant id in every command.
 For example, this command lists all branches using the `branches list` command.
 No need to specify the project since the context file provides it.

   ```bash
   neon branches list --context-file path/to/context_file_name